t-yng/vscode-emacs-region/README.md

 ## Compatibility With Other Extensions

-It is possible to combine this extension with other selection extensions such as [Block Travel](https://github.com/sashaweiss/vscode_block_travel).
+It is possible to combine this extension with other cursor movement extensions.

 You can use the `inRegionMode` context flag in the `when` clause of your keybind to provide different behaviour for region mode vs. cursor mode.
 The default keybinds are laid out as follows: